Last updated on .

 My Chilean friends all told me to go to Viña del Mar.
 My expat friends told me to avoid it.
 Because of the difference of opinion, I decided to check it out for myself.

 What’s the verdict?
-The title of this entry says it all.
-Viña is a nice city, but there’s really nothing to it.
+Viña is a nice city, but there’s really not much to it.
 I might as well be Orland Park, Illinois, with a beach.
-There’s not exactly much to see, nothing of real historical significance, no soul, very little culture, and lots of overpriced restaurants.
+There’s not exactly much to see, especially of real historical significance, no soul, very little culture, and lots of overpriced restaurants.
 Three hours were enough for me to see everything.

 The beaches, on the other hand, are a different story.
 Read my entry on the beaches to learn more.